z-l-p/film-projector-retrofit/docs/index.md

 All wiring should be 18AWG (1mm²) or larger, because there are high currents involved.

+Remove the Eiki threading light and insert the 3D-printed collar ("eiki_pwr_switch_adapter.stl") into the hole.
+Wire the 3-position SPDT switch before inserting into hole.
+(There is very little room hehind the switch, so insulate the terminals with heat-shrink tubing and route the cables carefully.)

-Mount switch, DC jack, and fuse holder in the holes you drilled in projector chassis.
+ switch, DC jack, and fuse holder in the holes you drilled in projector chassis.

 Add an XT60 male connector (wires must be long enough to reach battery) and wire the switch so it selects between DC and battery.